 Cuba’s newness to the American market is emerging against the backdrop of an upswing in regional cruise demand, at least in terms of top line passenger numbers.
 The Caribbean in particular headlines the cruise industry’s global success.
 In 2015, it ranked as the dominant cruise destination, accounting for more than 35.5% of the global deployment capacity market share, according to the Florida-Caribbean Cruise Association.

 For the islands of the Caribbean, the cruise industry’s impact has been mixed.
-Competition to develop ports has driven down port passenger fees while an emphasis on contained environments deprives local businesses from passenger expenditures.
+Competition to develop ports has driven down port passenger fees while an emphasis on contained environments deprives local businesses of passenger expenditures.
 Something is lost when thousands of people seek an exotic experience at the same time.
 As the financial summary illustrates (below), onboard revenue is a significant part of the revenue picture and is likely an outsized contributor to margins.
 In the cruise industry, onboard means not in-country and not local.

 According to the Florida Cruise Association, for the past decade, cruise tourists have made up about 40% of all tourists in the Caribbean, yet they have accounted for less than 10% of overall tourist expenditures.
 Despite efforts to increase port passenger fees, they remain extremely low in the Caribbean.
 For example, Bermuda charges in the neighborhood of $60 per visitor, far exceeding fees in the region, which often charge less than $10 per visitor.

 In 2017, cruise lines offer ports on a total of seven private islands.
-These islands, together with many piers that are designed like strip malls, divert travelers’ expenditures to locations that are scripted or otherwise under control of the industry.
+These islands, together with piers that are designed like strip malls, divert travelers’ expenditures to locations that are scripted or otherwise under control of the industry.

 Despite the challenges for the island nations to translate cruise visits into revenue, consumer demand for cruising is experiencing a major uplift and passengers seem to be happy with the product.